tech-drew/level-up/docs/compatibility-and-security-disclaimer.md

 ## Security Disclaimer

-All configurations and scripts included in Level-Up have been tested only on a clean installation of Fedora 42 KDE Plasma Desktop Edition.
+All configurations and scripts included in Level-Up have been tested only on clean installations of Fedora 42 KDE Plasma Desktop Edition and Fedora 43 KDE Plasma Desktop Edition.
 There is **no guarantee** that they will function correctly on existing systems or on installations missing required dependencies.

 Level-Up and its included scripts are provided **as-is**, without support.
 By using this project, you accept full responsibility for any changes made to your system.
 Please carefully review all scripts and configuration files before applying them.